- Vitamin A (100% as beta-carotene)

 Organic Turmeric (Root) India

 Turmeric is an orange-colored spice widely known as the main ingredient in curry.
 It has been a staple in Middle Eastern and Southeast Asian cooking for thousands of years.
-Also highly medicinal, turmeric and has been used for centuries in Ayurvedic and Chinese medicine to clear infections and inflammations.
-It’s only beginning to be recognized in Western medicine as a powerful antioxidant and potent anti-inflammatory.
+Turmeric has been used for centuries in Ayurvedic and Chinese medicine to support overall health.* It’s only beginning to be recognized in Western medicine as a powerful antioxidant.

 - Is one of the most potent, natural anti-inflammatories available, used to help heal a host of diseases from arthritis to gum disease